koddr/csv2api/README.md

   -e CONFIG
 ```

-Done! 🎉 Your tasks have been executed:
+Done! 🎉 Your transactions have been performed:

 ``` console
 Hello and welcome to csv2api! 👋